Conservative segment in euros (Segment B)

 The conservative segment in euros (Segment B), invested solely in bonds and other fixed-income instruments, aims at a reasonable degree of capital preservation by substantially limiting volatility, the price you pay being a lower expected return.

-If you are interested, having read the Segment B’s regulation, please complete the subscription form and return it to the CPIC Secretariat within the indicated time limit.
+If you are interested, having read the Segment B’s guidelines, please complete the subscription form and return it to the CPIC Secretariat within the indicated time limit.

 For detailed figures, please consult the tab “Performance“.